1138-4EB/sphinx_rtd_theme/docs/configuring.rst

     :default: ``#2980B9``

     Changes the background of the search area in the navigation bar.
 The value can be anything valid in a CSS `background` property.

+.. confval:: home_breadcrumbs

+    :type: boolean
+    :default: ``True``

+    Show breadcrumbs on Home (index) page.

 .. _canonical URL: https://en.wikipedia.org/wiki/Canonical_link_element